#LetsGo! is one of my favorite catchphrases in life.

 I’m serious. #LetsGo isn’t just how I end my blogs.
 Ask anyone in my life; when someone is excited and shares a plan or an idea with me, my response is immediate:

-In the last blog, “Igniting Your Passion,” I talked about the importance of identifying what motivates you.
+In the last blog, “Success Starts With Passion: How to Build a Business Doing What Your Love,” I talked about the importance of identifying what motivates you.
 I had you brainstorm about what excites you the most and what gets you up in the morning.
 That was the easy part.
 But passion isn't enough to keep the momentum going.
 You must follow your passion with purpose.
 Your purpose is your why.

 The challenge I have for all of you reading this today is to turn those conceptual passions into a definite purpose and mission.
 I’m going to help you dig deeper and execute concrete actions.
 You are going to be challenged to channel your passions into a purpose.
 So, yes, again: #LetsGo!